-Sometimes you have to make changes after the point of sale.
-You can do this in QuickBooks simply by recording a journal entry.
-You can make journal entries in QuickBooks to correct transactions or post entries that cannot be performed in other ways, such as profit or loss adjustments.
+You can make journal entries in QuickBooks to adjust or correct transactions and post entries that cannot be performed in other ways, such as adjustments to profit or loss.

 What Is a Journal Entry?